 Figure 8.8: The plot of T and T{linear} with $\frac{g}{L} = 1$ (left), and the plot of the relative error $\frac{T-T{linear}}{T}$ (right), for θ_0 between 0 and $\pi/2$.
 While it is not immediately obvious from the formula, it is true that $$\lim{\theta_0 \uparrow \pi} T = \infty.$$ That is, the period goes to infinity as the initial angle approaches the unstable equilibrium point.
 So if we put the pendulum almost upside down it may take a very long time before it gets down.
 This is consistent with the limiting behavior, where the exactly upside down pendulum never makes an oscillation, so we could think of that as infinite period.
 8.3.2 Predator-prey or Lotka-Volterra systems One of the most common simple applications of nonlinear systems are the so-called predator-prey or Lotka-Volterra systems.
-For example, these systems arise when two species interact, one as a prey and one as a predator.
+For example, these systems arise when two species interact, one as the prey and one as the predator.
 It is then no surprise that the equations also see applications in economics.
-This simple system of equations explains the natural periodic variations of populations of different species in nature.
+The system also arises in chemical reactions.
+In biology, this system of equations explains the natural periodic variations of populations of different species in nature.
 Before the application of differential equations, these periodic variations in the population baffled biologists.
-Another example where the system arises is in chemical reactions.
-Let us keep with the classical example of hares and foxes in a forest, as it is the easiest to understand. x = # of hares (the prey),y = # of foxes (the predator).
+Let us keep with the classical example of hares and foxes in a forest, as it is the easiest to understand. x = # of hares (the prey), y = # of foxes (the predator).